TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 <li>

-In a _weighted least squares model_ the terms in the sum in Equation {eq}`Eq:LeastSquares:GeneralModel` get different weights $w_i$.
+In a _weighted least-squares model_ the terms in the sum in Equation {eq}`Eq:LeastSquares:GeneralModel` get different weights $w_i$.
 When building a statistical model this may be desirable when some data give more 'information'.